DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/README.md

 - Coding: the last and most varied phase, which lasted until right before the official end of the project and comprised writing the code for the shaders and the animations and for the menu, detailing the textures, and setting up the lights and the environment maps of the 3D scene into which the drone is immersed.

-The shader equations our team used are those studied during the lessons.
+The shader equations our team used are those studied during the course.

 Tools used: